sashahart/vex/README.rst

 when the process does.
 So no ``deactivate`` or restoration of environment is necessary.

-For example, if you run ``vex bash`` then that bash shell has the right environment setup, but specifically "deactivating the virtualenv" is unnecessary; the virtualenv "deactivates" when the process ends, e.g. if you use ``exit`` or Ctrl-D as normal to leave bash.
+For example, if you run ``vex foo bash`` then that bash shell has the right environment setup, but specifically "deactivating the virtualenv" is unnecessary; the virtualenv "deactivates" when the process ends, e.g. if you use ``exit`` or Ctrl-D as normal to leave bash.
 That's just